Gravitational Dark Matter Production in Supergravity $\alpha$-Attractor Inflation: Numerical results

 The number density with SUGRA correction is more straightforward to compute and it is shown in figure \ref{fig:TMode-abundance} with $r=0.0035$.
 When $m_\chi < m_\phi$, the abundance from GPP increases with $m_\chi$ linearly, which comes from the linear mass dependency in energy density of non-relativistic particles.
 The abundance then decreases exponentially when $m_\chi > m_\phi$.
 There is an interesting bump for small $m_{3/2}$ around $m_\chi \sim m_\phi$.
 This primarily comes from the real field contribution, and one can see this for $k/(a_e m_\phi) \gtrapprox 1$ also in figure \ref{fig:f_0.0035}.

 The abundances with various desired values of tensor-to-scalar ratio are plotted in figure \ref{fig:abund-diff-r}.
 As we wish $\chi$ to be the only DM around, equation \eqref{eq:rho_s0} leads to certain reheating temperature for a set of fixed model parameters ($m_{3/2}$, $m_\chi$ and $r$).
+In SUGRA a high reheating temperature may lead to the gravitino problem~\cite{Khlopov:1984pf, Ellis:1984eq, Kawasaki:1994af}.
+If $m_{3/2} \approx 1 \textrm{TeV}$, this means an upper bound on reheating temperature $T_\text{rh} < 10^9 \textrm{GeV}$.
+Our results are compatible with this bound.
 As implied in figure \ref{fig:TMode-abundance}, required reheating temperature $T_\text{rh}$ for all values of $r$ goes like $m_\chi^{-1}$ for small $m_\chi$ until $m_\chi \sim m_\phi$, where the produced comoving number density drops dramatically and high reheating temperature is necessary.
 Effects of $m_{3/2}$ is still very minimal.
-Lower desired tensor-to-scalar ratio demands higher reheating temperature, since the comoving number density drops with $r$ (however, $H_e^2$ gives additional parameter dependence).
+Lower desired tensor-to-scalar ratio reduces the Hubble scale $H_e$, suppresses the GPP production and demands higher reheating temperature.